National Transport Strategy

 The key to understanding and evaluating the progress of the NTS over the short, medium and long term is to routinely monitor and report on progress towards its outcomes.

 To support this outcome, we published our detailed strategy for Monitoring and Evaluating the impacts of the NTS in August 2021.
-We continue to monitor and evaluate a number of indicators that span the four primary goals of the strategy.
+We continue to monitor and evaluate a number of indicators that span the four priority areas of the Strategy.

 The indicators range from transport emissions to the proportion of short journeys made by active travel to transport related casualties, among many others.
-Where possible, these indicators are broken down and analysed by demographic and geographic variables to demonstrate how experiences of transport vary across society and to ensure that interventions are measured in terms of their impact on all people in Scotland.
+Where possible, these indicators are broken down and analysed by demographic, geographic and socioeconomic variables to demonstrate how experiences of transport vary across society and to ensure that interventions are measured in terms of their impact on all people in Scotland.

-The first publication in this series is the Monitoring and Evaluation baseline report, published on 8 June 2022.
+Monitoring and Evaluation Baseline report was published on 8 June 2022.
 This collates and summarises the data underpinning the primary and secondary indicators (where data is available) to establish a baseline against which progress can be monitored.
 In most cases, this involves an analysis of data from 2019 to provide a suitable ‘pre-pandemic’ baseline.
+A subsequent Monitoring and Evaluation report was published on 19 December 2024.
+This provides an update on the baseline position.

 Engagement and Consultation

-The NTS Delivery Board is co-chaired by Cabinet Secretary for Transport Fiona Hyslop MSP and Councillor Gail Macgregor from the Convention of Scottish Local Authorities (CoSLA).
-It brings together senior representatives across the transport sector to be accountable for the successful delivery of NTS.
+The NTS Board is co-chaired by Cabinet Secretary for Transport Fiona Hyslop MSP and Councillor Gail Macgregor from the Convention of Scottish Local Authorities (COSLA).
+It brings together senior representatives with local, regional and national perspectives from across the transport sector, to be accountable for the successful delivery of the NTS.

 This includes Regional Transport Partnerships, which produce Regional Transport Strategies aligned with NTS and Local Authorities.